+Yet, the majority opinion's attempt to argue that no disparate impact was necessary is implicit recognition that Plaintiffs' lack any competent evidence.
 It is important to recall Plaintiffs' theory of the case.
 As Plaintiffs' own witnesses conceded they did not believe racial animus led to the enactment of S.B.
-824, Plaintiffs have litigated this case on the following theory: African Americans in North Carolina vote for Democrats in a predictable manner, and Republican legislators therefore sought to entrench themselves politically by disenfranchising American voters.
-But, as noted, there is no evidence of any African disenfranchisement of any kind.
+824, Plaintiffs have litigated this case on the following theory: African Americans in North Carolina vote for Democrats in a predictable manner, and Republican legislators therefore sought to entrench themselves politically by disenfranchising African American voters.
+But, as noted, there is no evidence of any disenfranchisement of any kind.
 Absent evidence that S.B.
 824 actually prevents individuals from voting in a racially disparate way, Plaintiffs' theory of the case falls apart.
-What is more, Plaintiffs' own expert, who the trial court relied on, found that 140,000 more white voters than African American voters lack one of the forms of qualifying ID permitted by S.B.
+What is more, Plaintiffs' own expert, who the majority opinion otherwise credited the trial court for relying on, found that 140,000 more white voters than African American voters lack one of the forms of qualifying ID permitted by S.B.
 824 that he analyzed.
 R S p 551-52 ¶ 119 & Table 8.
 Even on the assumptions that S.B.
 824 would prevent voters without qualifying IDs from voting (it does not), and that voting is as racially polarized as Plaintiffs' theory suggests, S.B.
 824 may suppress more Republican than Democratic votes.
 No legislature intent on entrenchment would enact such a law because elections are won and lost based on the actual numbers of voters.
 Under Plaintiffs' evidence, the General Assembly suppressed the very party that was supposed to be entrenched.
-Moreover, the General Assembly did not have Plaintiffs' expert's data when considering S.B.
-824. See R p 933 ¶ 95, 935 ¶ 97, 984 ¶ 231.
-As the trial court acknowledged, the General Assembly "did not consider any updated racial demographic data prior to the enactment of S.B.
+The majority opinion does not grapple with this evidence or its fatal effect on Plaintiffs' theory.

+Left without evidence of disparate effect on voting, the majority opinion repeated the trial court's reliance on an alleged difference in the rates of qualifying ID possession by voters in North Carolina.
+In doing so, the majority opinion relies on the same statistical sleight of hand embraced by Plaintiffs and the trial court.
+The majority opinion found "[e]specially pertinent" Plaintiffs' statistic that "African-American voters are approximately 39% more likely than white voters to lack forms of ID qualifying under S.B.
 824."
-R p 941 ¶ 114.
-Critically, if the General Assembly did not consider such data, then it could not have known that S.B.
-824 would disparately impact voters of any race; and if the alleged impact was not known, then it is impossible to infer that the General Assembly intended that impact.

-Left without evidence of disparate effect on voting, Plaintiffs and the trial court relied on statistical sleight of hand, stating that African American voters are 39% more likely than white voters to lack forms of ID qualifying under S.B.
-824. Not only does this rely on incomplete evidence of qualifying TDs, see R p 1065-69 ¶¶ 28-34 (Poovey, J., dissenting), but this reflects an actual disparity of about 2 percentage points in ID possession between white voters and African American voters.
-In particular, Plaintiffs' expert failed to match 7.61% of African American voters to qualifying ID, versus 5.47% of white voters.
+Holmes, 2022-NCSC-122, ¶ 18, 881 S.E.2d at 495.
+Not only does this rely on incomplete evidence of qualifying IDs, but this reflects an actual difference of less than 2% disparity in ID possession between white voters and African American voters.
+The 39% figure comes from dividing one small percentage by another.
 See Br. of Leg.
 Def.-Appellants at 27-28 (Feb.
 7, 2022).
-Plaintiffs' expert was only able to spin this 2.14 percentage point gap into a 39% difference by dividing 7.61% by 5.47%.
-This is a "highly misleading" use of statistics to make large that which is "small in absolute terms."
+The majority opinion thus doubled down on a "highly misleading" use of statistics to make large that which is "small in absolute terms."
 Brnovich, 141 S. Ct. at 2344-45.
-In fact, neither Plaintiffs nor the trial court have ever identified a potential array of photo IDs that would result in a smaller disparity than the one they claim that S.B.
+In fact, neither Plaintiffs, nor the trial court, nor the majority opinion have ever identified a potential array of photo IDs that would result in a smaller disparity than the one they claim that S.B.
 824 creates.
 This is unsurprising, as S.B.
 824 is one of the most voterprotective photo ID statutes ever enacted.